 - Album Title Drop/Band Name Drop: "Amesoeurs", which is the 10th track off of their Self-Titled Album by Amesoeurs.
 Fuck.

-- Author Tract: Neige's love of poetry by Charles Baudelaire shows up here too with "Recuelliement", which contains the actual poetry written by him.
+- Author Appeal: Neige's love of poetry by Charles Baudelaire shows up here too with "Recuelliement", which contains the actual poem of the same name written by him.

 - Badass Creed: Somewhat with what was once posted on their MySpace however lost due to MySpace's revamping.
 Fortunately...